SalmaSiddiqui/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+The error is in red because .error has the color red assigned to it.
+The response for valid inputs is in blue because .good has the color blue assigned to it.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+The regex lets the code to decide what is valid for the input.
+Anything that is input that does not abide by the regex code is deemed invalid and returns the error message.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+Conditional statements in JavaScript use if and else statements, like in Python, but make use of curly brackets to define the elements of the conditional statement.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+This refers to the length of time that it takes for the message to fade out.
+10000 is equivalent to 10 seconds.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**

+This code is initializing the document that will be displayed in the web browser.
+It separates it from the HTML lines above it and explicitly casts the code within its block as JavaScript code.
+Using event allows JavaScript to act on the HTML objects and is run when the page is loaded.

 ```js
 $(document).ready(function(){
     $("form").submit(function(event){
 ```

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**